sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 know that it's ok to invest a little in making them significant and to pause for a second to think through some repercussions.

+### Reveal an unwelcome truth, Show signs of an approaching threat, etc

+Understand that when a player resolves a flip with ✗✗, that doesn't always mean that the thing they were attempting fails.

+The GM is free to let the character accomplish the thing, but may use the flip result to bring new action and intrigue into the story.

+Let's say a player's character is a thief infiltrating a stronghold, hired to steal a fabled yellow amulet.
+Maybe the character attempts to climb over a wall to avoid being seen by guards.
+Consider the following consequences of an ✗✗:

+ * You fail to get over in time and the guards start yelling and pulling at your boots
+   (Use a monster, danger, or location move)
+ * You climb over, but as you do so, you overhear the guards in friendly conversation with someone that sounds a lot like the fence that hired you for this caper
+   (Reveal an unwelcome truth)
+ * You climb over.
+You pause for a second to listen for the guards' passing.
+   You hear their footsteps slow, then stop.
+Have they found something?
+   Suddenly, one barks an order "Get to the tower and sound the alarm.
+Run!"
+   (Show signs of an approaching threat)
+ * You climb over.
+The camera pans up to the dark sky, we see grey feathered beasts with the faces of birdlike wolves, the flaps of their wings loud and ominous.
+Each of their tails ends in a glowing yellow shape extremely similar to the description of the amulet.
+   (Show signs of an approaching threat)

+The first example is pretty straightforward, a thing was tried, it failed, the character suffers the direct consequences.

+In the remaining three examples, the character got to the other side of the wall safely.
+A fictional cue triggered the move, the mechanisms of the rules were engaged, and then the GM chose to create new, separate, fictional badness.
+The fiction produced by the engaging the rules does not have to be constrained by the fiction that engaged them.

+The last example does something even more strange.
+It talks about a disembodied "camera" and portrays a scene to the *players*, but not to the *characters*.
+This can be a fun style of play in Deckahedron World, but it may not please every group because it "breaks immersion".
+If you describe the world like a movie, you're asking players to be audience, not actors.

+Always be on the lookout for signals from the players for the kind of fun they want to have.

 ### Deal damage
 `TODO`
  * Stamina/Harm/Wound damage